ortus-docs/coldbox-docs/full/configuration/coldboxcfc/configuration_directives/interceptorsettings.md

 ## `customInterceptionPoints`

-This key is a comma delimited list or an array of custom interception points you will be registering for custom announcements in your applicaiton.
+This key is a comma delimited list or an array of custom interception points you will be registering for custom announcements in your application.
 This is the way to provide an observer-observable pattern to your applications.

 > **Info** Please see the [Interceptors](../../../interceptors/index.md) section for more information.